BartMassey/ttt-bench/README.md

 * Rust: Compiled with `rustc` 1.26.0 via `cargo` with the best optimizations I could find (see `Cargo.toml`).
 Tried using vectors instead of arrays, but the result was about 38% slower.
 See the branch `rust-vector`.
+Tried using the `ndarray` crate; result was slightly unreadable, but quite a bit slower.
+See the branch `rust-ndarray`.

 * Java[100]: Compiled with Oracle `javac` 1.8.0 with `-O`.
 The 100-iteration timing loop amortizes away much of the